Questions and Answers about HPV and the Vaccine

 I heard that the cervical cancer vaccine does not prevent all cases of cervical cancer.
 If this is true, aren’t people getting a false sense of security?

-The strains of HPV included in the vaccine will prevent about 9 of 10 cases of cervical cancer.
+The types of HPV included in the vaccine will prevent about 9 of 10 cases of cervical cancer.
 However, because a possibility of getting cervical cancer from one of the types of HPV not contained in the vaccine still exists, women should continue to get regular Pap tests.
 In addition, the vaccine does not protect against other sexually transmitted diseases, so practicing safe sex is also important.

 If my partner and I had the HPV vaccine, do we still need to use condoms?